mohamadadelfa-gif/Prompt-library/PROCESS_REFINEMENT.md

 7. Added process validation to GitHub Actions.
 8. Updated the release count from 25 to 26 active prompts and aligned the public workflow summary with the refined process.
 9. Made provider failures fail closed through concise runtime errors instead of leaking SDK tracebacks.
+10. Corrected the Refined Stage Assessment table from a 15-stage description to the 13 stages actually defined in `task_registry.json`, removing "Motif & Sign Extraction" and "Editable Reconstruction Preparation" as standalone stages and flagging the five registered-but-empty stages (05, 07, 10, 11, 12) as not yet executable.

 ## Output Evaluation Rules